Unifying incidence and prevalence under a time-varying general branching process: Discussion

-We have attempted to put the modelling of infectious diseases, using renewal equations, in particular for the modelling of a wide range of relevant epidemiological quantities, on a firm mathematical ground.
+In this work, we have attempted to put the modelling of infectious diseases using renewal equations on firm mathematical ground.
+These mathematical foundations are broad enough to cover a variety of model specifications for transmission dynamics, and from them we can extract information about a wide range of relevant epidemiological quantities.
 In doing so, we have once again made explicit the connection between branching processes \cite{Bellman1948,Crump1968-rp} and renewal equations.
 Explicit links between renewal equations and SEIR models \cite{Champredon2018-sg} and Hawkes processes \cite{Rizoiu2017} have been previously noted.
 It is likely other such relationships exist, and this is an interesting area of further study.
 Of additional interest is to use our framework to study the more complex L\'evy and Cox process models, which may produce renewal equations with even more realistic dynamics.
 Equally, recent frameworks \cite{Gomez-Rodriguez2010,Routledge2018EstimatingSetting} have extended the seminal work of \cite{Wallinga2004} to estimate case reproduction number on graphs --- connecting these two approaches is an interesting area of future research.
-Finally, our framework, and the vast majority previous frameworks, only consider the mean integral equation and ignore the dynamics of higher-order moments.
+Finally, our framework, and the vast majority of previous frameworks, only consider the mean integral equation and ignore the dynamics of higher-order moments.
 Using our framework, we can recover these moments from our stochastic process and formulate more accurate likelihoods for model fitting.